Share your love

 Conclusion

-At this point, you have learned to Configure SFTP User Account, a Transfer File for SFTP, and Login to SFTP Server on Rocky Linux 8.
-Also, you can easily remove SFTP and all its data by using a single command.
+At this point, you have learned to Configure the SFTP User Account, a Transfer File for SFTP, and log in to the SFTP Server on Rocky Linux 8.
+Also, you can easily remove SFTP and all its data using a single command.